caervs/pysh/README.md

 Notice what we've done here.
 First we import `functools` and `operator` -- pysh monkey patch has a bug preventing the use of `import` (more on this later).
 Next we define our list of expressions which can be of arbitrary length.
 Finally we use some simple functional programming to chain together a cat and 4 grep processes to filter out `Hello` from the above file.
 Great.

-Getting the output instead of printing it is easy to.
+Getting the output instead of printing it is easy too.
 Just do some assignment unpacking...

 ```